Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Results

-We compare two different optimization objectives provided by the QM9 dataset: the HUMO-LUMO energy gap $\epsilon_\text{gap}$ and the isotropic polarizability $\alpha$.
-Because many of the chemical properties in the QM9 dataset can be collectively computed by a single DFT or molecular dynamics calculation, we can treat a subset of properties from QM9 as auxiliary information $\mathbf{z}$ and train our BGNN to predict this entire subset simultaneously.
+We compare two different optimization objectives derived from the QM9 dataset: the isotropic polarizability $\alpha$ and $(\alpha-\epsilon_\text{gap})$ where $\epsilon_\text{gap}$ is the HOMO-LUMO energy gap.
+Other objectives are included in Appendix \ref{app:chem}.
+Because many of the chemical properties in the QM9 dataset can be collectively computed by a single DFT or molecular dynamics calculation, we can treat a group of labels from QM9 as auxiliary information $\mathbf{z}$ and train our BGNN to predict this entire group simultaneously.
 The objective function $h$ then simply picks out the property of interest.

-As shown in Figure \ref{chem_results}, BGNNs significantly outperform GPs, showing that the inductive bias in the graph structure can lead to a much more natural representation of the molecule and its properties.
+As shown in Figure \ref{chem}(c), {\sc GraphGP} and the BGNN variants significantly outperform GPs, showing that the inductive bias in the graph structure leads to a much more natural representation of the molecule and its properties.
 In the case of maximizing the polarizability $\alpha$, including the auxiliary information improves BO performance, showing signs of positive transfer.
-In the case of maximizing the energy gap $\epsilon_\text{gap}$, the BGNNs quickly find the maximum value.
+However, it does not have a significant impact on the other objectives, which may be due to the small size of the available auxiliary information (only a handful of chemical properties from the QM dataset) as compared with the nanoparticle and photonic crystal tasks.
+In a more realistic online setting, we would have significantly more physically-informative information available from a DFT calculation, e.g.\ we could easily compute the electronic density of states (the electronic analogue of the auxiliary information used in the photonics task).

+As seen in Figure \ref{chem}(d), we also note that the {\sc GraphGP} is relatively computationally expensive ($15\times$ longer than GPs for small $N$ and $800\times$ longer than BGNNs for $N=100$) and so we are only able to run it for a limited $N$ in a reasonable time frame.
+We see that BGNNs perform comparably or better than {\sc GraphGP}s despite incurring a fraction of the computational cost.